dlang/DIPs/Template.md

 ### Rationale

-Explanation of why the proposed change is important and worth being implemented.
-Referencing existing projects and showing how their issues can be solved by the proposal greatly increases chance of DIP being understood and carefully evaluated.
+State a short motivation about the importance and benefits of the proposed change.
+An existing, well-known issue or a use case for an existing projects can greatly increase the chances of the DIP being understood and carefully evaluated.

 ### Breaking changes / deprecation process

-Detailed analysis on how proposed changes may affect existing user code and step-by-step explanation of deprecation process which is supposed to handle that in non-intrusive manner.
+Provide a detailed analysis on how the proposed changes may affect existing user code and a step-by-step explanation of the deprecation process which is supposed to handle breakage in a non-intrusive manner.
 Changes that may break user code and have no well-defined deprecation process have a minimal chance of being approved.

 ### Examples

-More practical explanation of DIP semantics using several examples of its idiomatic application.
-It is usually much easier to quick evaluate value of the proposal by looking at how it affects non-synthetic code than by try to reason about abstract description.
+A more practical explanation of DIP semantics should be given by showing several examples of its idiomatic application.
+Inspecting vivid code examples is usually an easier & quicker way to evaluate the value of a proposal than trying to reason about its abstract description.

 ## Copyright & License